ericheep/eri-Ck/communication/arduino-to-chuck/README.md

 arduino-to-chuck
 ================

-Code for basic communication between Arduino and ChucK for the Interface Media and Design class at CalArts, still figuring the most intuitive way to code this that would still be understood by beginner programmers.
+Code for basic communication between Arduino and ChucK for the Interface Media and Design class at CalArts.

+Includes examples for both Binary and ASCII protocols.